 Qualifying vehicles manufactured by that manufacturer are eligible for 50 percent of the credit if acquired in the first two quarters of the phase-out period and 25 percent of the credit if acquired in the third or fourth quarter of the phase-out period.
 Vehicles manufactured by that manufacturer are not eligible for a credit if acquired after the phase-out period.

-There are six manufacturers most advanced in progressing towards 200,000, including 1 that has gone over.
+There are six manufacturers most advanced in progressing towards 200,000, including 2 that have gone over.

 4. BMW Group – 79,679